 - Fill out the following fields:

 Name The name of the cost centre.
 Branch Search and select from existing Branches.
+A Branch must selected in order for the Cost Centre to apply to tasks upon generation automatically.
 Task category This will restrict the cost centre to only apply to the chosen task category Account Code The code relevant for this Cost Centre, based on the accounting partner's chart of accounts.
 Tracking category Tracking categories from your accounting partner Default

 - Click Save changes